-Asset Class Target Allocation Target Allocation Gross Rate of Return Long-Term Expected Gross Rate of Return Inflation Assumption Long-Term Expected Real Rate of Return Global equity 60.0% 7.75% 4.65% 2.50% 3.15% Global fixed income 20.0% 3.75% 0.75% 2.50% 0.25% Private Investments 20.0% 9.75% 1.95% 2.50% 1.45% Total 100.0% 7.35% 4.85%
+Target Target Allocation Gross Long-Term Expected Inflation Long-Term Expected Real Asset Class Allocation Rate of Return Gross Rate of Return Assumption Rate of Return Global equity 60.0% 7.75% 4.65% 2.50% 3.15% Global fixed income 20.0% 3.75% 0.75% 2.50% 0.25% Private Investments 20.0% 9.75% 1.95% 2.50% 1.45% Total 100.0% 7.35% 4.85%

-Discount rate - The discount rate used to measure the total pension liability is 7.60%.
+Discount rate - The discount rate used to measure the total pension liability is 7.25%.
 The projection of cash flows used to determine the discount rate assumes that employer and employee contributions will be made at the rates agreed upon for employees and the actuarially determined rates for employers.
 Based on these assumptions, the pension plans fiduciary net position was projected to be available to pay all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.